Liverpool Castle: History

+At the outbreak of the First English Civil War, the castle was held by the Royalist James Stanley, 7th Earl of Derby for Charles I. But in April 1643 Parliamentarian troops crossed the Mersey to join their forces at Childwall.
+Together they took the castle from its constable Richard Molyneux, 2nd Viscount Molyneux killing 80 royalists and capturing 300 more.
+Molyneux and the other survivors escaped to Everton Brow.
+A year later Prince Rupert, as commander of the Royalist cavalry, led a Royalist Army back to Liverpool to retake the castle.
+It is from Everton Brow that Prince Rupert made preparations for the attack and it is from here that he looked down at the castle and dismissed it with the words: "It is a crow’s nest that any party of schoolboys could take!".
+It eventually fell after a week of heavy fighting and the loss of 1,500 of his men.

-During the reign of Charles I the castle was seized by Lord Derby.
-In 1644, Prince Rupert and his men took the castle, which was later taken back by Sir John Moore.
-Protestant supporters of William of Orange seized the castle in 1689.
+Protestant supporters of William of Orange seized the castle during the Glorious Revolution in 1689.
 On 5 March 1704, the burgesses obtained a lease for the castle and its site from the Crown for fifty years.
 William Molyneux, 4th Viscount Molyneux, disputed this as he still claimed hereditary constableship.
 This delayed the settlement of the lease until 1726, when the last remaining ruins of the castle were removed.
-In 1707/08 a Mr. Serocold a London surveyor planning the wet dock suggested the castles stone would save money by reusing it to build the dock, it is possible this plan went ahead.
-Finally, in 1715, an act was passed to demolish the castle and build a church in its place.
+In 1707/08 a Mr. Serocold, a London surveyor involved in the planning of Liverpool's new wet dock suggested reusing the castle's stone to save money on the dock walls, it is possible this plan went ahead.
+A year before the opening of the world's first commercial wet dock, a 1715 Act of Parliament (1 Geo.
+1. St. 2. c.
+21) was passed to demolish the castle and build a church in its place.
 Construction of St George's church began on the site of the old castle and the church was consecrated in 1734.
 By 1825, the church had been pulled down and a new one built in its place.
 In 1899, the church was demolished and the Victoria Monument was erected in 1902.
 In 1976 excavation of the south side of Castle Street was conducted before the construction of the Crown Courts building, which was built in the style of a castle.

 Replica

-At Lever Park in Rivington (near Chorley), William Lever built a scale replica of Liverpool Castle, a folly known as Rivington Castle.
+At Lever Park in Rivington (near Chorley), Sir William Lever built a scale replica of Liverpool Castle, a folly known as Rivington Castle.
 Building started in 1912.
 The replica, which was not completed, was based on a conjectural reconstruction of the castle prepared by E. W. Cox in 1892.